bkuhlmann/archiver/README.md

 - ~/.config/archiver/manifest.txt - Defines all files to be backed up (include list).
 Use absolute file/directory paths based off the root directory (i.e. '/').
 See the settings/manifest.txt.example file for examples.

-## Usage

-Type the following from the command line to run:

-    bin/run

-Running the `bin/run` script will present the following options:

-    s: Setup current machine.
-    b: Backup to remote server.
-    c: Clean backups (enforces backup limit).
-    q: Quit/Exit.

-The options prompt can be skipped by passing the desired option directly to the `bin/run` script.
-For example, executing `bin/run s` will perform setup for the current machine.

 ### Cron